BOAC Flight 911: Investigation

-The aircraft left a debris field 16 km long.
-Analysis of the location of wreckage allowed the accident investigators to determine that the vertical stabiliser attachment to the fuselage failed first.
-It left paint marks indicating that it broke off the port side horizontal stabiliser as it departed to the left and down.
+Flight 911 left a debris field 16 km long.
+Analysis of the location of wreckage allowed accident investigators to determine that the vertical stabiliser attachment to the fuselage failed first.
+The vertical stabiliser left paint marks indicating that it broke off the port side horizontal stabiliser as it departed to the left and down.
 A short time later, the ventral fin and all four engine pylons failed due to a leftward over-stress, shortly followed by the remainder of the empennage.
 The aircraft then entered a flat spin, with the forward fuselage section and the outer starboard wing breaking off shortly before impact with the ground.

 An 8 mm film exposed by one of the passengers was recovered from the wreckage.
 It showed pictures of the Tanzawa Mountains and Lake Yamanaka, followed by two empty frames and then apparently images of the aircraft's interior, before ending abruptly.
 Tests suggested that the two empty frames may have been the result of structural loads of up to 7.5 g momentarily jamming the camera's feeding mechanism.

 Although some stress cracking was found in the vertical stabiliser bolt holes, it was determined by subsequent testing that it did not contribute to the structural failure.
 Still, it was potentially a significant flight safety issue.
 Subsequent inspections on Boeing 707 and similar Boeing 720 aircraft as a result of this discovery did reveal this was a common problem, and corrective maintenance actions on the fleet eventually followed.

 One day after the crash, speculation was that fierce winds above Mount Fuji were responsible.
 The New York Times wrote that, despite initial reports of fire and explosion, aviation experts were of the opinion that wind conditions around the volcanic cone may have caused the crash, the vicinity of the peak being notorious for its difficult air currents.
-The violent forces exerted by the turbulent air could have caused structural failure of one of the engines, leading to a subsequent fire.
+The violent forces exerted by the turbulent air could have caused the structural failure of one of the engines, leading to a subsequent fire.

 The investigation report concluded that the aircraft crashed as a result of its encounter with "abnormally severe turbulence over Gotemba City which imposed a gust load considerably in excess of the design limit."
 It also stated "it is not unreasonable to assume that, on the day of the accident, powerful mountain waves existed in the lee of Mt Fuji, as in the case of mountain waves formed by extended ridges, and that the breakdown of the waves resulted in small-scale turbulence, the intensity of which might have become severe or extreme in a short period of time."